-The last 12 months have seen many changes worldwide, and the recruitment industry is no exception.
-In some instances, we saw changes to the recruitment industry that spanned over a range of sectors and roles, but in other cases, the recruitment landscape was divided into two.
+The last 12 months have seen many changes worldwide, and the tech recruitment industry is no exception.
+In some instances, we saw changes to the recruitment industry that spanned over a range of sectors and roles, but in other cases, the tech recruitment landscape was divided into two.

 On the one hand, for some companies and industries recruitment halted altogether and business continuity became more about adaptation, adjusting your business to work in a world dominated by remote working, online activity and digital communications.
 Anyone working in a role that could be done from home may have found themselves having to reskill and adapt to work through an uncertain time, whether a temporary fix or a longer-term change in career goals.